bwich/CCI-Bonn.github.io/starters/academic/content/post/job-phd/index.md

 - Postdoctoral and PhD researchers: 100% of TVL E-13 with 3 years (For postdoctoral researchers who have already received PhD degrees, TVL E-14 is possible).
 - For Master thesis students contract as a working student (Hiwi) is possible.
-- Access to large-scale multicentric datasets (>100,000 neuroradiological MR and CT scans, large cohort of text reports etc.)
+- Access to large-scale multicentric, multimodal (images, reports) datasets
 - The division has exclusive access to the latest and powerful computing resource (2x NVIDIA DGX H100 cluster).
 Each group member is provided with powerful personal workstations (with RTX A6000 GPUs, etc.).
 - Access to the latest medical imaging scanners (multiple of the latest 3T MR scanners, a 0.065T Swoop hyperfine scanner and a 7T MR scanner)
 - Opportunities to collaborate with other research groups and institutes, such as DKFZ (German Cancer Research Center), DZNE (German research center for Neurodegenerative Diseases), Mathematics Department at the University of Bonn, within EORTC (European Organization for Research and Treatment of Cancer) and within MICCAI BRATS.